merland/seedpicker/README.md

 - [The official BIP39 specification](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) The standard for wallet phrases.
 - [dice2mnemonic](https://github.com/mohrt/dice2mnemonic) a Python program that converts dice rolls to a seed phrase.
 - https://iancoleman.io/bip39/ An excellent mnemonic code converter, only it doesn't calculate the 24th word.

+## Feedback

+Any kind of feedback is greatly appreciated!
+Visit github.com/merland/seedpicker or send an email to seedpicker@megabit.se